NYSC Call-Up Letter: How To Check, Print, And Avoid Costly Mistakes

 When Is NYSC Call-Up Letter Released?

 Prospective corps members are usually anxious when the date for orientation camp draws near.
-One question I’m usually asked during this time is when will NYSC call-up letter be out?
+One question I’m usually asked during this time is when will NYSC call up letter be out?

 As with the practice of NYSC, the call-up letter isn’t usually released early so yours will most likely follow that pattern.
 NYSC usually drops it around 2 to 3 days before camp starts.
 The moment it’s ready, you’ll get a notification on your dashboard.
 That’s your cue to print it.